unclereeemus/ytmp/README.md

 	and never stream them set \$max_stream_amount to '1'. the downloads can be found in $songs_dir.
-  - any line in the queue that's not <id (a word of 11 or 12 chars> <name> is ignored by the program so such lines can be considered a comment but for robustness in case your comment happens to begin with an 11 or 12 letter word, it's best to begin it with a comment character like '#'. further, tag entries by adding '<tag>' to the end of the entry (including the '<>'. add as many as you like but put a space after the title and first tag. the program only looks for '<' and ignores the rest of the entry so the closing '>' is not necessary.
+  - any line in the queue that's not <id (a word of 11 or 12 chars> <name> is ignored by the program so such lines can be considered a comment but for robustness in case your comment happens to begin with an 11 or 12 letter word, it's best to begin it with a comment character and space like '# '. further, tag entries by adding '<tag>' to the end of the entry (including the '<>'. add as many as you like but put a space after the title and first tag. the program only looks for '<' and ignores the rest of the entry so the closing '>' is not necessary.